Skip navigation

 When you think, you have ideas or thoughts in your mind.

-When you “think about” something, you consider something in your mind.
+When you think about something, you consider it in your mind.
 Sometimes you think about it carefully before making a decision.
 You can also think about doing something.

-When you “think of” someone or something, you bring the person or thing to your mind.
-You remember or consider the person or thing.
+When you think of people or things, bring the them to your mind.
+You remember or consider them.

 Examples: think about